 In 2012, our CSA made lots of changes to accommodate members and their busy lives.
 The "headquarters" in Bethesda is where all the food arrives and is sorted on Wednesday mornings and sent off to the other locations.
 All other locations now receive the shares already boxed so volunteering at these sites is no longer needed.

-Lest you are concerned that community spirit will suffer or there won't be a chance to share in the farm fun, Wednesdays in Bethesda offer a great opportunity to pitch in and we do need 2 members each week to help pack the shares and set up.
+Lest you are concerned that community spirit will suffer or there won't be a chance to share in the farm fun, Wednesdays in Bethesda offer a great opportunity to pitch in and we do need members to help pack the shares and set up.
 Members from all locations can participate - we are metro accessible.
-The time is 8:30 -11:00 am (but just let us know if you will be late or have to leave early).
-There's a sign up chart on our yahoo Spiritual Food CSA group (under the database link) and in the Bethesda garage or you can e-mail us to sign you up.
+The time is 8:30 - about 10:30 am (but just let us know if you will be late or have to leave early).
+There's a sign up chart on our yahoo Spiritual Food CSA group (under the database link) and in the Bethesda garage or you can reply to our e-mail requests and sign you up.

 Members also help with bagging

-dry goods (can be done at home), cutting cheese and special projects such as website and recipes.
+dry goods (can be done at home or here) and special projects.
 Children often like to help and teens can get community service credit.
 It can be a great family or community project.
 We’d love to hear your ideas on building community through the CSA.

 Is home delivery possible?